Mar 05, 2026

 Categories of personal data we process

-Personal data we process for the purposes of recruitment activities are the following:
+Personal data we process for recruitment activities is the following:

 Provision of personal data is required for examination of your application and, if applicable, conclusion of an employment contract.
 Without personal data, an application cannot be considered.